DanWilen/Tic-tac-toe/README.md

 ```

 This design keeps game logic encapsulated in the service layer, ensuring clean separation between transport (Socket.IO), controllers, and core game rules.

+## Potential Improvements

+Here are some areas to further enhance the server:

+- **State Persistence & Scalability**: Swap the in‑memory Map for Redis (with a Socket.IO adapter) to support clustering and failover.
+- **Reconnection Support**: Implement a reconnect flow so players can resume games after transient disconnects, using a persistent player token.
+- **Security & Rate Limiting**: Integrate request rate limiting and payload size checks to guard against abuse.
+- **Observability**: Add structured logging (e.g. Pino/Winston) and expose metrics (Prometheus) for active games, moves made, and error rates.
+- **Testing & CI/CD**: Extend tests to include full socket-flow integration tests, and add a GitHub Actions pipeline to lint, build, and test on every PR.